EjiroLaurelD/deploy-laravel-docker/README.md

    - `php artisan config:cache`
    - `php artisan migrate:fresh`

-I deployed the container on a digital ocean droplet and added assigned a domain to it http://ejirolaureld.live
+I deployed the container on a digital ocean droplet and assigned a domain to it http://ejirolaureld.live

 ![laravel-deployed](./dockerr.png)
 ![endpoint](./endpoint.png)